Miracle at the New Meadowlands: Aftermath

 The win allowed the Atlanta Falcons, who would beat the Seattle Seahawks 34–18 later that day, to clinch a playoff spot.

 The day after, newspapers in New York had pictures of Eli Manning and other players on the Giants following the epic collapse on their covers.
 New York Post put on the front page cover, "GIANTS DOG IT Epic Collapse against Vick and the Eagles", in reference to Vick's conviction for participating in an illegal dog-fighting ring.
 The Post also printed a photo of Eagles quarterback Michael Vick and two dogs superimposed on Giants players' faces behind him.
 It was also discussed on morning news shows, including American Morning.
 Commentators in both New York and Philadelphia also held up the morning newspapers in their cities, both of which had the headline about the Eagles beating the Giants.

 The result of the game would ultimately help decide the division for the Eagles.
 In the following week, the Green Bay Packers defeated the Giants, 45–17, enabling Philadelphia to clinch the NFC East division title.
 Though the Giants won their week 17 matchup against the Washington Redskins, they failed to qualify for the playoffs since the Packers, who also finished the season at 10–6, won the strength of victory tiebreaker, and went on to win Super Bowl XLV against the Pittsburgh Steelers.

-By the end of the season, Matt Dodge was released from the Giants as the team signed former New York Jets punter Steve Weatherford to take his place the following season.
+Before Week 1 of the following season, Matt Dodge was released from the Giants as the team signed former New York Jets punter Steve Weatherford to take his place the following season.
 The Giants would struggle to a 9–7 record in 2011, yet qualify for the playoffs as the NFC's #4 seed by virtue of winning the NFC East division and would eventually win Super Bowl XLVI against the New England Patriots.
+Dodge himself would never punt again in the NFL.